MicrosoftDocs/customer-insights/ci-docs/data/data-sources-manage.md

 - [**Enrich**](data-sources-enrichment.md) the data source before unification to improve the quality and completeness for better results.
 - **Delete** the data source.
 A data source can be deleted only if the data is not used in any processing such as unification, insights, activations, or exports.

-If you have a Data Lake data source, you can [convert it to a Delta Lake data source (preview).](convert-datalake-to-deltalake.md)
+If you have an Azure Data Lake data source with Common Data Model tables, you can [update it to use Delta tables (preview).](convert-datalake-to-deltalake.md)

 ## Refresh data sources